Jack It Up! Lift a Load Using Hydraulics

 - What other types of models of construction machinery or fun contraptions can you build applying the principles of hydraulics?
 For example, can you build a barbershop chair or a toy to entertain your pet?
 Let your imagination go!
 The Engineering Design Process guide can help you get started.

-- Make a lift with two slave syringes and one master syringe.
+- Make a lift with two secondary syringes and one primary syringe.
 What is the maximum weight this lift can support?

 Ask an ExpertThe Ask an Expert Forum is intended to be a place where students can go to find answers to science questions that they have been unable to find using other resources.
 If you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.